arielherself/espresso/README.md

 ## Britain’s new prime minister

-The identity of Britain’s next prime minister will be revealed on Monday.
-Following a ballot of the Conservative Party’s roughly 180,000-odd members, the winner of the party’s leadership contest will be announced.
-All the polling suggests Liz Truss, the current foreign secretary, will defeat Rishi Sunak, her rival, and thus become prime minister on Tuesday.
+On Monday Britain’s Conservative Party announced that following a ballot of its 180,000-odd members, its new leader is Liz Truss, the current foreign secretary.
+Ms Truss won 57% of the vote, a smaller than expected majority, to defeat Rishi Sunak, a former chancellor of the exchequer.
+She will thus become prime minister on Tuesday.

 Ms Truss promises a big pivot in economic policy, with a package of deficit-funded tax cuts and a big hike to defence spending.
 She is not concerned that her proposals benefit the wealthiest.
 A focus on distributional effects over growth is to blame for Britain’s low growth, she reasons.
 It is a political gamble: this winter, Britons will see their energy bills jump as a result of a [Europe-wide energy crunch](https://te.arielherself.xyz/leaders/2022/09/01/how-to-prevent-europes-energy-crunch-spiralling-into-an-economic-crisis).
 While instinctively averse to what she calls “handouts”, on Sunday Ms Truss nonetheless promised that within a week of taking office she would offer a package of help for people [struggling to pay their bills](https://te.arielherself.xyz/britain/2022/08/26/energy-bills-in-britain-are-soaring).
 Tories may delight in her small-state instincts, but most Britons expect something big, and fast.